"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 There are endless possibilities when it comes to customizing your WordPress eCommerce store.
 You can do incredible things with your store with the help of its eCommerce plugins.

-No matter what you think of your store, you can achieve it with WordPress.
-There is a plugin for everything in WordPress, from payment solutions, engagement, security, performance, seo, to web sign, WordPress is blessed with a vast community of active developers.
+There is a plugin for everything in WordPress, from payment solutions, engagement, security, performance, and SEO to web sign; WordPress is blessed with a vast community of active developers.

-Shopify, on the other hand, has a limited number of apps in its store.
 While you have apps to extend the functionality and features of your online store, there are limits to what you can achieve compared to WordPress.

 Shopify does not offer advanced SEO professionals and web designers the capability to fine-tune their online stores as per their business demands.
-However, it does handle many of the repetitive SEO tasks like sitemap submission, titles, meta descriptions, image alt text, keywords, etc.

 With the addition of Yoast to the Shopify app store, Shopify eCommerce owners can now enjoy the SEO plugin for optimizing their content and stores.